About me, my photography, my gear, and the other photographers that inspire me.

 Being someone who never does anything half-way, I've since become obsessed with photography, and I love it.
 It's introduced me to a new community of creative and curious people, and has taught me to see and notice things I previously took for granted.
 Travel is more enjoyable and fulfilling.
 I've spent many unforgettable hours outdoors, often alone in the wilderness, in the pursuit of better and better images.
 Closely related to my landscape photography has been a strong interest in hiking and camping, which has helped me to explore some hard-to-get-to locations, and has had a positive impact on my health.

-While landscape photography is the genre that first got me hooked, as time rolls on I've become more broadly interested in nature photography, and also in environmental portraiture.
-Photography is a broad and deep field, and I consider myself a beginner.
-I'm at the start of a lifelong journey of learning about and exploring photography as a creative outlet, hobby, and perhaps one day a profession.
+While landscape photography is the genre that first got me hooked, as time rolls on I've become more broadly interested in nature photography, and also in portraiture and street photography.
+Photography is a broad and deep field, and I consider myself at the start of a lifelong journey.

 The Gear I Use